Last updated on August 18th, 2019 at 01:48 pm

 The cemetery in Key West is a lot like the city itself: quirky, crowded, colorful and full of history.

-It’s free, of course, and makes a great stop on a tour of Key West, especially since this is the cemetery’s 165th birthday.
+It’s free, of course, and makes a great stop on a tour of Key West.

 The Key West Cemetery is at the center of Old Town – halfway between the Historic Key West Seaport and West Martello Tower.
 It has several entrances, but you should make a point to start at the northwest corner at Passover Lane and Angela Street because a small office there has excellent free walking tour guides.